BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Kernel Design

 \subsection{Decode Kernel: Memory-Bound Optimization}

 Decode kernels are typically memory-bound, bottlenecked by the HBM bandwidth required to fetch the KV cache rather than compute, as attention involves only a single Query against all Keys.
 Our kernel thus focuses on skipping the memory-intensive load of the Value matrix $V_j$ for pruned blocks, directly addressing this HBM bottleneck.
-This optimization reduces memory traffic in proportion to the sparsity level, while overlapping the threshold and Key operations with the remaining Value loads to achieve a substantial speedup, reflecting the different performance characteristics of decode versus prefill.
+This optimization cuts memory traffic proportionally to the sparsity level, while we overlap the threshold and Key operations with the remaining Value loads to achieve a substantial speedup, reflecting the different performance characteristics of decode versus prefill.

-Figure~\ref{fig:decode_pipeline} illustrates our changes to the pipeline schedule for the \algname{} decode kernel.
-The long durations to load $K$ and $V$ tiles show how the kernel behaves in this memory-bound scenario.
-By skipping the $V$ tile load and BMM2 for loops 1, 2, and 4, the GPU can complete outstanding loads from other TMA pipeline stages more quickly.
-As a result, Figure~\ref{fig:decode_pipeline_fa} takes 30 time units to complete all V loads, whereas Figure~\ref{fig:decode_pipeline_blasst_1_2_4} takes 23 units.
+A critical challenge in the decode kernel is that in a naive implementation, the value load and subsequent attention-value multiplication (BMM2) would be issued before the query-key multiplication (BMM1) completes and the skip decision can be made.
+This would result in wasted memory bandwidth loading values that will ultimately be discarded.
+By conditionally loading blocks of V we can save memory bandwidth; however, this introduces a scoreboard dependency that stops us from issuing consecutive loads ahead of time.
+The pipeline becomes serialized and can introduce pipeline bubbles.

+To address this, we redesign the decode kernel pipeline to use batched load scheduling.
+As shown in Figure~\ref{fig:decode_pipeline_blasst_1_2_4}, instead of processing blocks end-to-end one at a time, we process multiple consecutive query-key products back-to-back ($K_1^\top Q$, $K_2^\top Q$ \ldots\ $K_B^\top Q$).
+The tradeoff is that we must maintain $B$ number of shared memory buffers for $S_j$ (from $K_j^\top Q$), but they are relatively small with a query sequence length of 1.
+This reordering allows us to issue a batch of loads for only $V_j$ tiles that pass the threshold check, removing the possibility of pipeline bubbles.
+As a result, Figure~\ref{fig:decode_pipeline_fa} takes 38 time units to complete all V loads, whereas Figure~\ref{fig:decode_pipeline_blasst_1_2_4} takes 31 units.

-For attention mechanisms like Multi-head Latent Attention (MLA)~\cite{liu2024deepseek} that are more compute-bound even in decode, we additionally skip softmax operations for pruned blocks, providing further speedup beyond memory savings alone.
+For attention mechanisms like Multi-head Latent Attention (MLA)~\cite{liu2024deepseek} that can be compute-bound even in decode, we also skip softmax operations for pruned blocks, providing further speedup beyond memory savings.